History of Montgomery County, Maryland: 19th century

 In 1828, construction on the Chesapeake and Ohio Canal commenced and was completed in 1850.
 Laborers were primarily Irish immigrants.
 Throughout the 19th century, agriculture dominated the economy in Montgomery County, with slaves playing a significant role, though the vast majority of farmers owned ten slaves or fewer rather than large plantations.
 In the first half of the 19th century, low tobacco prices and worn-out soil caused many tobacco farms to be abandoned.
 Crop production gradually shifted away from tobacco and toward wheat and corn.
 Prior to the Civil War, Montgomery County allied itself with other slaveholding counties in southern Maryland and the Eastern Shore.
 Montgomery County was important in the abolitionist movement, especially among the Quakers in the northern part of the county near Sandy Spring.
 Josiah Henson grew up as a slave on the Riley farm south of Rockville.
 He wrote about his experiences in a memoir which became the basis for Harriet Beecher Stowe's Uncle Tom's Cabin (1852).
 A slave cabin where he is believed to have spent time still stands at the end of a driveway off Old Georgetown Road.

 Until 1860, only private schools existed in Montgomery County.
 Initially, schools for European-American students were built.
 A school in Rockville for free African Americans existed until 1866.
 Another school for African Americans was opened by 1877 in Rockville.

 Montgomery County's proximity to the nation's capital and split sympathies to North and South resulted in it being occupied by Union forces during the Civil War.
 The county was "invaded" on multiple occasions by Confederate and Union forces.

 In 1855, work on the Metropolitan Branch of the Baltimore and Ohio Railroad began, in order to provide a route between Washington, D.C., and Point of Rocks, Maryland.
 In 1873, the railroad opened.
 The railroad spurred development at Takoma Park, Silver Spring, Kensington, Garrett Park and Chevy Chase.
 By providing a much-needed transportation link, it also greatly increased the value of farmland and spurred the development of a dairy industry in the county.

+Formerly enslaved African Americans formed the community of Emory Grove in 1864.

 During the Jim Crow era, masked mobs of local white men carried out two separate lynchings of African-American men in Montgomery County on Rockville's courthouse lawn.
 John Diggs was violently lynched in 1880 and Sydney Randolph similarly murdered in 1896.
 Neither man was found guilty in a court of law, nor was anyone punished for the lynchings.
 No memorial exists for victims of Montgomery County's lynchings.